cfgauss/r-novice-gapminder/_episodes/06-data-subsetting.md

 >{: .output}
 >
 >
-> Can you come up with a command that will only return of the 'a' values and a different command
+> Using named subsetting can you come up with a command that will return only
+> one of the `'a'` values and a different command
-> that will return all of the 'a' values?
+> that will return all of the `'a'` values?
 Does your answer differ from your neighbors?
 {: .challenge}